petr-iakovenko/kinopoisk_ETL/README.md

 ### 2. Use Jupyter Notebook for write ET(extract, load) code.

 1. To get data from kinopoisk use library `pip install kinopoisk-dev`.
-2. Connecting to API Kinopoisk for get data
+2. Connecting to API Kinopoisk for get data.

 ```python
 from kinopoisk_dev import KinopoiskDev, MovieParams, MovieField